Moe always said, “Hit your Positions”.

 Mid point down-swing

-Club is through the bicep; club face is matching back of the lead hand; the body is lowering into position.
+The club is through the bicep; club face is matching back of the lead hand; the body is lowering into position.

 Return to Impact Plane